Featured Resident Profiles

 Monday

-Morning and Afternoon: I take the bus to Harborview where I arrive to the resident workroom around 7am, get sign-out on my patients from the overnight resident, and chart review for about an hour.
+Daytime: Arrive to the Harborview resident workroom around 7am, get sign-out on my patients from the overnight resident, and chart review for about an hour.
 At 8am, I join my attending (+/- a medical student or two) and head to multidisciplinary team meeting with members of our unit’s incredible nursing, social work, occupational therapy, and pharmacy staff.
 After meeting, we interview patients and usually finish up rounding by 11am.
 From 11-12, I plug in medication orders, call consults, grab an ice coffee from the Maleng cafe, and get started on some progress notes.
-On Mondays from noon-1pm we have inpatient didactics (with lunch provided), and so far, these teaching sessions have centered on topics relevant to new interns, such as how to respond to medical emergencies on the psychiatric unit or a panel discussion featuring our allied mental health colleagues.
+On Mondays from noon-1pm we have didactics led by the inpatient chief resident.
 Afterward, I finish up on notes, go back to see specific patients I’d like to gather more information on / practice some therapeutic listening with, and generally interrupt my coresidents’ workflow with random chatter.
-I usually finish up my to-do’s and sign out to the short call resident sometime between 3 and 6pm depending on the day, and then head out for the evening!
+I usually finish up my to-do’s and sign out to the short call resident sometime between 3 and 6pm depending on the day, and then head out for the evening.

 Tuesday